Expertise

 Two tools are proposed by our team: one corresponds to a self-reported measure of perceived gender to be integrated before data collection, while the other corresponds to a method for creating a composite gender index after data collection when only sex assigned at birth has been measured.
 The proposed tools are presented in two different papers:

 1. How do we indirectly measure gender in human research?
-Presentation of a guide for creating a composite gender score.
-The guide in french is available.
-The English version is coming soon.
+Presentation of a guide for creating a composite gender index

 fig3_outils_comment_mesurer_genre_recherche_justeretal_